 - There is no way to “make your own trip.”
 You have to choose from the options that they offer and sometimes you have to sacrifice a few things you wanted to do or places you wanted to go.

 - You are with the same group of people for 35 days.
-A majority of the group is girls so there is always the possibility of cattiness and cliques.
+A majority of the group are girls so there is always the possibility of cattiness and cliques.

 - This is a very fast paced trip.
 You get to see a lot of different places, but you don’t get a deep connection with any of them.
-This trip barely skims the surface of what is out there.
+This trip barely skims the surface of what’s there.